kssvsp/Natural-Language-Processing/README.md

-Natural-Language-Processing
+## Natural-Language-Processing

-Sentence Boundary Detection:
+# Sentence Boundary Detection:

-o	Extracted a total of 8 features from a given training dataset
+* Extracted a total of 8 features from a given training dataset

-o	Trained the classifier
+* Trained the classifier

-o	Tested and calculated the accuracy of the system
+* Tested and calculated the accuracy of the system

-Collocations:
+# Collocations:

-o	Collected raw counts of unigrams and bigrams from a corpus
+* Collected raw counts of unigrams and bigrams from a corpus

-o	Implemented the chi-square and PMI measures
+* Implemented the chi-square and PMI measures